One that allows you to work together

 2. Do we really need a Consent Order?

-For example, if you discover you're the next 'Mark Zuckerberg' and you set up a hugely successful business, get lucky with that Euro Millions lottery win I keep talking about! or come into an inheritance from a long lost Uncle Bob and you already have a Consent Order in place which includes a clean break clause, your soon to be ex-spouse wouldn't be able to claim any of your windfall.
+So if you become the next 'Mark Zuckerberg' and you set up a hugely successful business, get lucky with that Euro Millions lottery win or come into an inheritance from long lost Uncle Bob and you have a clean break Consent Order in place , your soon ex wouldn't be able to claim a share of your windfall.

 3. When do we apply for a Consent Order?